Coriander-Analytics/Movement-estimation/README.md

 07/02 Today we logged the Posenet data into a csv file, with time coordinates.

+07/03 Made organization repository and made two separate forks on our own GitHub accounts

 Next goal1: Extract information for all 17 data entry points, including x,y and time coords.\n Next goal2: